guypursey/Coughing-and-Chopping/README.md

 ### `autoscrp.sh`

-This is the script which pushes a post to Scriptogram, pulling in the metadata as it goes.
+This is the script which pushes a post to Scriptogram, creating or pulling in the metadata as required.

-### `create_metascrp.sh`

-This is the script that can be used before `autoscrp.sh` to manually create the file needed by Scriptogram for metadata.

 ### `newdraft.sh`